1 October 2023 Susannah

 Jane Austen statue at Willis Museum Basingstoke

-In 2017, the bicentenary of her death, the world’s first statue of Jane Austen was unveiled (by the Countess of Portsmouth) in the town of Basingstoke.
-The life-sized, bronze statue was commissioned by the Hampshire Cultural Trust, and was designed by artist Adam Roud.
-It shows Jane walking through the marketplace, a book tucked under her arm.
-The first twenty-five years of her life were spent in the nearby village of Steventon, and she knew Basingstoke well, so it was an appropriate place for the statue to be erected.
-To me, the astonishing thing is that it took so long for a statue of her to be made?
+On 18 July 2017, the bicentenary of her death, the world’s first statue of Jane Austen was unveiled (by the Countess of Portsmouth) in the English town of Basingstoke.
+The first twenty-five years of Austen’s life were spent in the nearby village of Steventon, and she knew Basingstoke well, so it was an appropriate place for the statue to be erected.
+To me, the astonishing thing is that it took so long for a statue of her to be made.

 I’m not the only person delighted with the statue.
 Biographer Claire Tomalin commented: “Nothing could be better than a statue of Jane Austen hurrying across the market square to collect library books, do a little shopping or pick up her mother from Dr Lyford’s house – living the busy family into which she fitted the writing that has made her world famous.”